 This approach is placing the monolithic large systems further in the rear-view mirror, says Chip Kleinheksel, principal and Global SAP CTO, Deloitte Consulting LLP.
 “Companies are embracing quick-build apps, innovative apps through cloud technologies, which allows them to adapt to disruption quickly–the kind we saw almost overnight in 2020.”

 The topic of a clean core continues to be at the forefront of IT strategy, and Kleinheksel is emphatic that preserving a clean core doesn’t mean it can’t be used as a development platform.
 It means having a strategy and the appropriate governance and discipline to know where to begin coding–something, in his view, that rests with the Chief Information Officer who can empower the business through innovation in the right places.

-Whereas the core was once the epicenter of innovation, not only are there industry cloud applications, but there is a full ecosystem to leverage with specialized tools–like AI and machine learning–to build in the agility companies need.
-Says Chowdavarapu, “Robotics, RPA, machine learning, artificial intelligence, OCR technologies, all this to actually build solutions that build efficiency into processes, and resiliency overall.”
+Whereas the core was once the epicentre of innovation, not only are there industry cloud applications, but there is a full ecosystem to leverage with specialised tools–like AI and machine learning–to build in the agility companies need.
+Says Chowdavarapu, “Robotics, RPA, machine learning, artificial intelligence, OCR technologies, all this to actually build solutions that build efficiency into processes and resiliency overall.”

 For Kleinheksel, it comes back to the pillar of inclusivity in Deloitte’s model of the Kinetic Enterprise.
 “It’s embracing the ecosystem of technologies out there, and thinking about it in layers.
 You’ve got your ERP layer and then you have a cloud integration and app layer; it's not separate, discrete systems.”